 Asian and Asian American Studies

 Chicana(o) and Latina(o) Studies

 Chicana(o) and Latina(o) Studies offers undergraduate and graduate degrees grounded in interdisciplinary curricula and community engagement that focus on Chicanx/Latinx peoples locally and transnationally.
 Explore Chicana(o) and Latina(o) Studies.

 Pan-African Studies is a transnational approach to the systematic investigation of the history, culture, social relationships, political economy, literature, arts and languages of African peoples and their contribution to world civilization.
 Explore Pan-African Studies.

 Dean Search Update

 The search for a dean for the College of Ethnic Studies that began during the 2019 academic year generated great interest from applicants from across the nation.
 The University conducted interviews and is continuing to accept applications from a broad range of candidates.
-The Search Committee will resume its work after the start of the 2020 fall semester in August.
 View the position announcement.